Industry-wide severity ratings can be found in the National Vulnerability Database

 Software sequences that may lead to machine check error code 0150H can be summarized as follows:

 Applications cannot cause an OS to make changes to page tables that would trigger the conditions described in the erratum.
-Intel has worked with industry partners to ensure that OSes follow the guidelines documented in the Intel Software Developer manual.
+Intel has worked with industry partners to ensure that OSes follow the guidelines documented in the Intel® 64 and IA-32 Architectures Software Developer Manuals.
 There is no known security vulnerability created by this erratum in bare metal OS environments.